Why did I switch to a raw dog diet?

 It was a culmination of things to say it best.
 My Dane had just bloated for one, and I learned that RAW fed dogs are less prone to bloat!
 I was tired of kibble manufacturers changing formulas, keeping up with ingredients and the growing expense of quality feed.

 For months I researched the RAW dog diet before jumping in and yes, I had raw feeding questions to;) Luckily, I've been involved with Danes forever it seems and running my websites, know many, many people with tons of experience.

-Eight years feeding RAW now, I'm finally able to pay forward my experience and the experience of many long time RAW feeders who've become trusted friends.
+After twelve years feeding RAW now, I'm finally able to pay forward my experience and the experience of many long time RAW feeders who've become trusted friends.
 Raw feeding benefits have been amazing and results came very quickly.
 I trust you'll experience the same if choosing to go RAW with your dog!

 Tip: Additional raw dog diet articles with helpful how to info are available via our Feeding Great Danes main page both by "in context" links & "related article" links in the right column.
 Use the breadcrumb trail below in the blue header or your browser's back button if you came from that page:)

 Raw dog diet, the way of the wolf..

 Many canine enthusiasts believe bones and raw food is the way of the wolf.
 Our dog's ancestors have eaten this way for thousands of years.
 In the wild it is live foods that nourish and fuel the body of a carnivore.
 When a carnivore kills a herbivore such as a rabbit, or other small prey, it eats meat, some bone, some organ meat such as liver, kidney, or lung, and even some stomach wall which contains enzymes and nutrients from organic matter.
 This nutritious meal provides live enzymes, phytochemicals, antioxidants, amino acids, vitamins and minerals that help a carnivore stay healthy and strong in the wild.